DGempler/image_upload_AmazonS3_Rails/README.md

 ``` ruby
 has_attached_file :image
 ```
 I was able to solve this problem by uninstalling and reinstalling ImageMagick.
 You might have to do it a few times.
+If you used brew to install it:

 `brew uninstall imagemagick`

 `brew install imagemagick`

 ### Other Resources - some helpful, some not

-[This Heroku guide](https://devcenter.heroku.com/articles/paperclip-s3) was the most helpful resource I found for getting started, but was still missing necessary information.
+[This Heroku guide](https://devcenter.heroku.com/articles/paperclip-s3) was the most helpful resource I found for getting started (if planning to put up on Heroku), but was still missing some necessary information.

 [AWS docs for Ruby](http://docs.aws.amazon.com/sdkforruby/api/index.html)

-#### Future guides - adding Angular to the mix, Heroku deployments